vicotrbb/sqltemple/README.md

 SQLTemple is a modern, AI-powered SQL IDE built with Electron and React.
 It provides intelligent query assistance, execution plan visualization, and a VS Code-like development experience for database work.

+> **_IMPORTANT DISCLAIMER:_** This app is not yet notorized by a valid Apple Developer ID, thus might have problems when installing on latest MacOS computers.

 ## ✨ Features

 ### 🚀 Core Database Features